 An FTIC is a freshmen applicant who will or has graduated from high school but has not attended a college or university since high school graduation.
-Students who have participated in a high school dual credit program, concurrent enrollment program or early college high school program while in high school are considered an FTIC student.
+Students who have participated in a high school dual credit program, concurrent enrollment program or early college high school program while enrolled in high school are considered an FTIC student.

-All FTIC applicants must submit the following:
+All FTIC applicants must submit the following in order to be considered: